technion046195/technion046195/content/lecture13/slides.md

   <div class="fragment" style="color:#006992">

   - Quadric separetion lines.
-  - Good when each class is consentrated in a different area of the feature space.
+  - Good when each class is concentrated in a different area of the feature space.

   </div>